-Nielsen notched a goal and a power-play assist in Thursday's season-opening 6-4 loss to Tampa.
+Nielsen notched the game's opening goal and a power-play assist in a 5-3 loss to Tampa on Thursday.